-DSC 3057 Risk Analysis
+DSC 3057 Risk Analysis 40 hours, 4 credits

 Students will examine the importance of risk management through analysis and evaluation as a means of ensuring the protection of communities, facilities, and personnel.
 They will gain an understanding of the identification and assessment of hazards, vulnerabilities, and risks, which is critical to comprehensive management of security operations.
 They will learn skills to aid in planning for natural or manmade disaster recovery, and for crisis management.